TarasNei/openCV-based-bot/README.md

-inspired and taken as a basis:
+inspired by and taken as a basis:
 # https://habr.com/ru/post/346258/